• Skip to primary navigation

 Enter your email below & we'll send the link straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-Mix the tomato sauce into the cooked sausage mixture along with the pasta and then set that aside.
+Combine - Mix the tomato sauce into the cooked sausage mixture, along with the cooked pasta.
+Remove the mixture from the heat, and set it aside.

-In a large bowl, combine the ricotta and mozzarella cheeses with the Italian seasoning and a large egg and stir until it's well combined.
+Create the Cheese Mixture - Combine the ricotta and mozzarella cheeses with the Italian seasoning and a large egg in a bowl, stirring until well combined.

-Spoon half of the pasta mixture in an even layer into a 9x13 baking dish or large casserole dish and then dollop the cheese mixture on top of the pasta.
+Layer - Spoon half of the pasta mixture in an even layer into a 9x13 baking dish or large casserole dish.
+Dollop the cheese mixture on top of the pasta.

 Next, top the ricotta mixture with the remaining pasta and sprinkle with the parmesan cheese.